mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### THE WORLD CITY

 Outside the hangar, the Travellers find themselves inside an unimaginable vast cavern.
 The far walls of the cavern are lost in the distance; this one space must take up several percent of the whole volume of the planet.
 You could wrap the land area of a sizeable continent around the inner surface of the cavern.
-It is illuminated by a guttering, hazy red star that must be less than 1,000 kilometres away.
+It is illuminated by a guttering, hazy red star that must be less than 1,000 kilometers away.
 Any Traveller with Science (astronomy) knows that such a star is impossible – either the effective mass of the star is being warped using some bizarre gravitic manipulation, or that star is on the far side of a teleportal device.
 Either way, the star provides light and heat to this impossible hidden world, like a pocket Dyson sphere.
 As the Travellers are standing on the inside of the sphere, there must be more hidden gravity generators beneath them.

 Glimmering all around the inside of the cavern are factories the size of cities and other incomprehensible machines.
 Automated mines gnaw the planet's bones for raw materials.
 The planet is being devoured from the inside out to build Seven's fleet of sentient warships.